garrandall/popular-music-data/tracks/-god-must-have-spent--a-little-more-time-on-you--n-sync.md

 God must have spent...
 A little more time
 On you...
-(on you, on you, on you, you....on you, on you, on you, you..) ohhh...
+(on you, on you, on you, you...on you, on you, on you, you..) oh...
-(on you, on you, on you, you....on you, on you, on you, you..) yeah...
+(on you, on you, on you, you...on you, on you, on you, you..) yeah...

 Never thought that love could feel like this and you changed my world with just one kiss.